Zenlua/Overlayfs/README.md

 + Flash Magisk, KSU, or a similar app to use.

-+ If you are using erof partitions, you should use this module.
++ If you are using `erofs` partitions, you should use this module.

 #### Partition list